yoyongxuan/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

-1. **Implement more exams/assessments**: CadetHQ currently only supports the recording of midterm and final scores.
-Adding the ability to record more assessments such as <u>reading assessments</u> and <u>practical exams</u> allows TAs to monitor their students progress better throughout the semester.
+1. **Add/edit/delete exams**: CadetHQ currently only supports the recording of 2 static exams (midterm and final).
+Adding the ability to add more assessments manually such as <u>reading assessments</u> and <u>practical exams</u> allows TAs to monitor their students progress better throughout the semester.
+Being able to edit and delete exams allows TAs to have more flexibility in exam tracking if the curriculum changes in the future.

 2. **Improve GUI for displaying of exam scores**: The current GUI displays the midterm and exam scores under each student.
 As more assessments are added, this may clutter the screen.
 A **dropdown menu** can be added to only show the exam scores when clicked.